To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: Results Discussion

-These participants preferred to lead the team and had a high accuracy.
-Thus, the robot estimated their leading preference and gave the leading role to them.
-Fig.~\ref{fig:result_cases1_1} and \ref{fig:result_cases1_2} show the robot estimate of two participants' error-proneness and following preference, with respectively leading and collaborating-leading preferences.
+\emph{Cases (1\&2) Leading or collaborating-leading preference with a high accuracy: } These participants preferred to lead the team and had a high accuracy.
+Thus, the robot estimated their leading preference and gave them the leading role.
+Fig.~\ref{fig:result_cases1_1} and \ref{fig:result_cases1_2} show the robot estimate of two participants' error-proneness and following preference, with respectively leading {(\textit{case 1})} and collaborating-leading preferences {(\textit{case 2})}.